-More of us are playing video games on consoles, PCs, and smartphones.
+More of us are playing video games on consoles, PCs, and smartphones every year.
 The UK is the biggest gaming market in Europe.
-While it’s a great way to connect and compete, keeping your cybersecurity in mind means you can always keep things fun.
+While gaming is a great way to connect and compete, keeping cybersecurity top of mind means you can focus on what actually matters: the game.

 Table of Contents